 Europa's objective is to become listed in the top quartile on AIM within 5 years.
-The threshold for this quartile is a market capitalisation greater than £100 million.
+The threshold for this quartile is a market capitalisation greater than $\pounds 100$ million.

 To achieve this objective Europa will drill up its existing exploration and appraisal portfolio in the UK, France and Ireland.
-Some of these activities will be funded from cashflow; others by farm-out.
+Some of this activity will be funded from cashflow; others by farm-out.